-Skiddaw is the beautiful mountain that forms the backdrop of the popular Lake District town of Keswick.
-It is the 6th highest mountain in England.
+A guided walk as part of a small group to the summit of Skiddaw (3054ft/931m), the beautiful mountain that forms the backdrop of the popular Lake District town of Keswick.
+It is the sixth highest mountain in England.

 This guided walk not only takes in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.

 By taking the bus to our starting point on the west side of the mountain, near Bassenthwaite Lake, we are able to make our ascent via a scenic path, avoiding the crowds of the tourist route.
 We walk up the hillside, ascending via a high ridge over the three Wainwrights of Ullock Pike, Longside and Carl Side.
 On a clear day there are spectacular views over the lake and over the Southerndale Valley to the top of Skiddaw.
 As we get higher, our route swings round to the left and we ascend to the summit itself.
 Our descent route on the main path brings in the summits of Skiddaw Little Man, and Latrigg with fine views over Keswick and Derwent Water.